mvolkmann/MyUnixEnv/notes/VueNotes.md

 by calling `this.$router.push`.
 The current route is render in a `<router-view>` element that is typically rendered by the top-most component.

+Applications created using the Vue CLI that choose to include vue-router will already have two configured routes named "home" and "about".

 Some applications do not need the features of a router.
 For applications that do not need the URL to change